Skip to Content

 setting up a succulent terrarium

-Step 3: I poured in a few inches of soil (the amount depends on the size of the bowl) and planted the succulents.
-Succulents are pretty top heavy, so packing the soil down in a bit will help keep them stable.
+I poured in a few inches of soil (the amount depends on the size of the bowl) and planted the succulents.
+Many succulents are pretty top heavy, so packing the soil down in a bit will help keep them stable.
 Then I added the rest of my little rocks for decorative purposes.

 succulent terrarium